Qi Benyu: Youth

-Born in Weihai, Shandong Province, Qi Benyu attended the Central School of the Communist Youth League of China and entered the Chinese Communist Party in the early 1950s when still being a student.
+Born in Weihai, Shandong province, Qi Benyu attended the Central School of the Communist Youth League of China and entered the Chinese Communist Party in the early 1950s when still being a student.
 Upon graduation he became assistant to Tian Jiaying, the secretary of Mao Zedong.

 In 1963 he wrote an article on Li Xiucheng, which for the first time gave him Mao's approval for his radical approach.
 He became a member of the Board of Editors of the Party journal Red Flag.
-There, on 8 December 1965, following Yao Wenyuan's "Criticism of Hai Rui Dismissed from Office", he published the article "Study History for the Revolution", in which he criticised the most famous Historians of the time by denouncing their Historism as Capitalist.
+There, on 8 December 1965, following Yao Wenyuan's "Criticism of Hai Rui Dismissed from Office", he published the article "Study History for the Revolution", in which he criticised the most famous historians of the time by denouncing their historism as capitalist.
 The article was mainly aimed at Jian Bozan but did not name him.

-Mao very much appreciated the article, praising the author: "Who are today's Authorities?
+Mao very much appreciated the article, praising the author: "Who are today's authorities?
 It's Yao Wenyuan, Qi Benyu, Yin Da...
 People of low age, low knowledge, sturdy opinions and stable political experiences".
-Qi thereupon followed with Articles attacking Wu Han and again Jian Bozan, this time by name.
-Both Articles were also published in the People's Daily and gave Qi his reputation as a radical theorist.
+Qi thereupon followed with articles attacking Wu Han and again Jian Bozan, this time by name.
+Both articles were also published in the People's Daily and gave Qi his reputation as a radical theorist.

 Political ascendancy

 Qi Benyu's sudden rise in the hierarchy of the Communist Party began in mid-1966 with the proclamation of the Cultural Revolution.
-In May, Qi was appointed member of the Cultural Revolution Group and only shortly afterwards deputy director of the Secretary Bureau (mishuju; 秘书局) of the Central Committee of the Chinese Communist Party and Acting Director of the Secretary Bureau.
+In May, Qi was appointed member of the Cultural Revolution Group and only shortly afterwards deputy director of the Secretary Bureau (秘书局; mishuju) of the Central Committee of the Chinese Communist Party and acting director of the Secretary Bureau.
 At the Red Flag, he rose to Deputy Editor-in-Chief.
-Also still in 1966 he became secretary of Mao and his wife Jiang Qing.
-With the Articles and Speeches written by him he played a large role in the campaigns against Liu Shaoqi, Deng Xiaoping and the old Establishment of the Party as well as in heating up the atmosphere during the Cultural Revolution.
+Also, still in 1966 he became secretary of Mao and his wife Jiang Qing.
+With the articles and speeches written by him, he played a large role in the campaigns against Liu Shaoqi, Deng Xiaoping and the old establishment of the Party as well as in heating up the atmosphere during the Cultural Revolution.